 12.2.
-DATA COLLECTIONS AND ANALYSIS

-12.2.1 SOURCE OF DATA
+DATA COLLECTIONS AND ANALYSIS12.2.1 SOURCE OF DATA

 Data can be generated as reports and records, or teardown analysis and the result of an abnormality in the operation.
+Final record of Collection is made every month and Analysis every 3 (three) Months.